star-bits/star-bits/README.md

   - q4: 4-bit quantization and mixed precision
   - ode: ordinary differential equations, eigenvalues and eigenvectors
   - pde: partial differential equations, Fourier and Laplace transforms
-  - em: electromagnetism overview
+  - em: electromagnetism
-  - qm: quantum mechanics overview
+  - qm: quantum mechanics
   - mathmlds: notes from the math for ML and DS specialization course
   - mls: notes from the machine learning specialization course
   - hfrl: notes from the huggingface RL course